-The eyes out of the five basic organs is perhaps the organ we depend most on, for most people the eyes is where we perceive information first, much like the saying, “seeing is believing” our whole life’s daily activity is heavily depended on the function of our eyes.
+The Eye Test out of the five basic organs is perhaps the organ we depend most on, for most people the Eye Test is where we perceive information first, much like the saying, “seeing is believing” our whole life’s daily activity is heavily depended on the function of our Eye.
 Thus, it is also important to care for them.

 Now, with daily life surrounded by the constant use of smartphones, televisions etc. our eyes have become more prone to damage from long usage without taking proper breaks, resulting in nearsightedness6 and other eye related problems.

 Why Should I Book an Appointment for an Eye Test?

 Just like the other parts of your body, with constant strain even your eyes would begin to suffer.
 An early check-up would help prevent any serious damage to your eyes and provide it the care it needs.

 It is recommended to visit your local ophthalmologist for your eye test, as eye clinics have the equipment and trained staff alongside experienced doctors to diagnose and identify and concerns early on and would advise you further if need be.

 There is no rule as such, that you need to visit your local ophthalmologist only when a problem occurs in fact it is recommended to get an eye test at least once a year, just like periodic body check-ups.
 This is especially important when one approaches his later years, where health complications become commonplace.

 Now if you were to face any of the symptoms described below, then you should book yourself an appointment immediately.

 - Your eyes are irritated causing it to be reddish, itchy, dry or all three.

 - You start seeing light flashes, floaters in your vision or spots.